winglang/playground/apps/tour/src/tutorials/resource/counter/03-tutorial.md

 1. Click on the Counter resource in the Wing Simulator.
 2. Notice that the value is already pre-set to 999.
-3. Click on the AWS/TERRAFORM compilation output and explore the `dynamodb table` terraform asset.